The latest venture from ex-Gauge chef Phil Marchant, this new fine diner focuses on locally sourced ingredients.

 Essa sees Marchant take up head chef duties, while also co-owning the new eatery with entrepreneur Angela Sclavos.
 Marchant's aim: to highlight the work of the farmers, hunters and providores he's sourcing his ingredients from, to give classic techniques a modern twist and to give diners a multi-sensory experience.

-Essa also does set menus for $92 a head, which is a requirement if you're dining in a group of eight or more.
+Essa also does set menus for $110 a head, which is a requirement if you're dining in a group of eight or more.
 Drinks-wise, wine and cocktails sit pride of place.
-Both lineups have been curated to pair well with the restaurant's dishes, but if you're particularly keen on something light but inventive, The Love Bird — which combines rose, strawberries and white chocolate, and uses a milk wash technique — provides a handy indication of the types of beverages on offer.
+Both lineups have been curated to pair well with the restaurant's dishes, with cocktails changing almost as regularly as the food menu.

 Enjoying the surroundings is also part of the Essa experience, with the decor skewing industrial but relaxed.
 A brass mesh window sits at street level, exposed brickwork and steel alcoves are a feature, and seating includes leather lined banquettes.
 The dining space on the building's middle level features a bar decked out with green Verde Alpi stone, too, while the upstairs space uses a leafy garden as a background.